techtonik/python-patch/README.md

 ### Features

+ * Python 2 and 3 compatible
  * Automatic correction of
    * Linefeeds according to patched file
    * Diffs broken by stripping trailing whitespace
    * a/ and b/ prefixes
- * Single file, which is a command line tool and library
+ * Single file, which is a command line tool and a library
  * No dependencies outside Python stdlib
  * Patch format detection (SVN, HG, GIT)
  * Nice diffstat histogram
- * Linux / Windows / OX X
+ * Linux / Windows / OS X
- * Python 2.5+ compatible, 2.6/2.7 tested
  * Test coverage

 Things that don't work out of the box:

- * Python 3
  * File renaming, creation and removal
  * Directory tree operations
  * Version control specific properties